alex-yates-redgate/TDM-AutoMasklet/README.md

 cd TDM-AutoMasklet
 ```
 4. Review the file .\run-auto-masklet.ps1.
 In particular, pay attention to the config section at the top.
 This section assumes your SQL Instance is running on localhost, and that you would like to output your files to C:/temp/auto-masklet.
 If you would like to use a different SQL Instance or output directory, update as appropriate.
 5. Run the script, and follow the instructions.
 It will download, configure, and start a new trial for the TDM CLIs.
-Pay particular attention to each of the "Observe" and "Next" blocks, before continuing to the next stage:
+Pay particular attention to each of the "Observe" and "Next" blocks, before continuing to the next stage. _(Note: upon first run, and following software updates, the script will take a few minutes to download and install everything.
+Subsequent runs will be much, much faster!)_:
 ```
 .\run-auto-masklet.ps1
 ```